 Lastly, keep in mind that the rain may come when you are in the water and not expecting it.
 If there is any chance at all of rain during the course of the race, set your transition area up as if it will be pouring.
 This way, you won’t be stung by a rain storm popping up when you are unable to get back to your transition spot and keep things dry.

-Train in the Rain.
 Don’t shy away from running, biking, and even swimming on rainy days.
 Don’t be silly and tempt thunderstorms and lightning, but training in a drizzle or even a steady rain can actually help you improve in those conditions.
-It will also help you learn about your limits, such as how much to slow down on the bike or how your gear holds up when wet.
+It will also help you learn about your limits, such as how much to slow down on the bike (biking in the rain is definitely the biggest hazard) or how your gear holds up when wet.
 Getting a few wet-weather workouts in will give you an automatic leg up against those who head inside at the first sing of drizzle.

 After training or racing in the rain, it is important that you spend some extra time on your gear once it is all done.
 Your bike likely got quite wet.
 Wipe it down, and apply a drop or two of oil to any joints or moving areas where you cannot completely dry out a spot.
 This will help prevent corrosion that could result from the water.
 In general, keeping your bike dry should be something you strive to do, whether the moisture is coming from rain, sweat, or anything else.